Poincar\'e duality, Hilbert complexes and geometric applications: Topological Applications

 Using the previous lemma we have the following corollary that was suggested to the author by Pierre Albin:

-\begin{cor}Let $M$ be an open and oriented surface obtained gluing an infinite but countable family of tori.
+\begin{cor} Let $M$ be an open and oriented surface obtained by gluing an infinite but countable family of tori.
 Suppose that $M$ has a finite number of ends.
-Then $\im(H_{c}^i(M)\rightarrow H^i_{dR}(M))$ is infinite dimensional and therefore $M$ does not admit a riemannian metric g such that $g$ implies one of the properties listed in the corollary \ref{gianni}. \end{cor}
+Assume moreover that there exists an exhausting sequence of open subsets with compact closure, $\{A_{j}\}_{j\in \mathbb{N}}$, which satisfies the following properties: \begin{enumerate} \item $M-A_{j}$ is disconnected, made of $k$ unbounded connected components, where $k$ is the number of ends of $M$. \item $\partial A_{j}$ is smooth and made of $k$ connected components. \end{enumerate} Then $\im(H_{c}^{1}(M)\rightarrow H^{1}_{dR}(M))$ is infinite dimensional and therefore on $M$, according to Corollary \ref{gianni}, there is no riemannian metric g (complete or incomplete) such that, for some closed extension $(L^{2}\Omega^{*}(M,g), D_{*})$ of $(\Omega^{*}_{c}(M),d_{*})$, one of the properties listed in Prop. \ref{lastlast} is satisfied. \end{cor}

-\begin{proof} The idea is to show that this is a situation in which the previous lemma applies.
-By the assumptions for each $j\in \mathbb{N}$ big enough, we can find an open subset $A_{j}$ with the following properties: \begin{enumerate} \item $M-A_{j}$ is disconnected, made of $k$ unbounded components, where $k$ is the number of ends of $M$. \item $\partial A_{j}$ is smooth, and made of $k$ compact connected components. \item By the compactness of $\partial A_{j}$ it follows that each of its connected components is a compact smooth one dimensional manifold and therefore it is diffeomorphic to $S^1$.
-So we can glue to $A_{j}$ $k$ copies of $\overline{\mathbb{B}}$, the unit ball in $\mathbb{R}^2$ with boundary, to get a closed and oriented surfaces $\Sigma_j$ of genus $j$. \end{enumerate} Now, recalling that $2-2j=\chi(\Sigma_j)=b_0(\Sigma_j)-b_1(\Sigma_j)+b_2(\Sigma_j)$ and using the Mayer-Vietoris sequence, it is not hard to see that $dim(H^{1}(A_{j}))\geq 2j-k $ where $k$ is the number of ends of $M$ and therefore it is fixed.
-By the assumptions this implies that on $M$ we can find a sequence of open subsets $A_{j}$ such that
+\begin{proof} First of all we remark that, given an infinite but countable sequence of tori, it is immediate to check that it is possible to glue them together obtaining a surface which satisfies the assumptions of the corollary.
+The goal now is to show that we can apply Lemma \ref{tyhg}.
+We start observing that, for every $j\in \mathbb{N}$, each of the connected components of $A_j$ is a compact smooth one dimensional manifold and therefore it is diffeomorphic to $S^1$.
+Now let us label by $\Sigma_j$ the closed and oriented surface obtained by gluing to $A_{j}$ $k$ copies of $\overline{\mathbb{B}}$, the unit ball in $\mathbb{R}^2$ with boundary.
+Clearly, if we label with $g(\Sigma_j)$ the genus of $\Sigma_j$ then we have